UnrealArtOptimization/minimal-mistakes/book/profiling/passes.md

 ## Video

 If you prefer a video version of this lesson, you can [watch it on YouTube](https://www.youtube.com/watch?list=PLF8ktr3i-U4A7vuQ6TXPr3f-bhmy6xM3S&v=C3lumWdwHmA).
-Still, it's recommended to verify the information with this chapter, as it contains some important errata.
+Still, please be sure to verify the information by reading this chapter, as it contains some important errata.

 {% capture tutorialvideo %}C3lumWdwHmA?list=PLF8ktr3i-U4A7vuQ6TXPr3f-bhmy6xM3S&amp;showinfo=1{% endcapture %}
 {% include video id=tutorialvideo provider="youtube" %}